-Written Work: (18%) Written work will include worksheets, exercises, outlines, critiques, and a journal.
+Written Work: (20% or 200 points) Written work will include worksheets, exercises, outlines, critiques, and a journal.
 The journal is worth 100 points.
 There will be 80 points for activities completed in class and worksheets.

-Core assessment: (20%) Core assessment will be a paper analyzing the student’s communication efforts across contexts.
+Core assessment: (20% or 200 points) Core assessment will be a paper analyzing the student’s communication efforts across contexts.
 Paper must include a discussion of small group, interpersonal and intercultural communication, and public speaking.
 Paper must make reference to communication concepts.
 Paper must be accompanied by recorded speech and by documentation of at least three different communication situations in a variety of contexts.
 Documentation may be in the form of reflective journals, letters from others, videos, etc. The core assessment is worth 200 points.

 Classroom Rules of Conduct:

 Writing: All work must be typed or word-processed.
 Make sure all written work has been proof read and spell checked.
 Spelling and grammatical errors hurt your credibility and reduce the possibility of effective communication.
 I believe that writing is a means to learning; that there is a correlation between reading and writing; and that writing helps one discover, clarify, examine, and synthesize information.
 Writing is, therefore, integral to this course and will be evaluated on its form as well as its content.
 All papers should be typed, double-spaced, left justified, and use a 10-12 pt font.
 Margins should be no larger than one inch.
 NOTE: While computers make writing easier, you must realize that technology can cause problems.
 Keep hard copies of papers you have submitted and save work in multiple places should you/we experience computer failure